onepanelio/core-docs/docs/deployment/configuration/files.md

 Services are additional tools or applications you want to install alongside the main deployment.
 These are set up to allow distributed workloads and are always available, unlike Workspaces.

-Each service has its own configuration, consult the [services reference](/docs/reference/services) for more information.
+Each Service has its own configuration, consult the [Services reference](/docs/reference/services/overview) for more information.

-Here's an example of using a [ModelDB](https://github.com/VertaAI/modeldb) service.
+Here's an example of adding a [ModelDB](https://github.com/VertaAI/modeldb) Service.

 ```yaml
 services: